luryus/wden/README.md

 Usage: wden [OPTIONS]

 Options:
-  -p, --profile <PROFILE>  Sets the profile that will be used.
-Profile names can only include lowercase alphanumeric characters, dashes (-) and underscores (_) [default: default]
+  -p, --profile <PROFILE>  Sets the profile that will be used [default: default]
       --list-profiles      Instead of starting the application, list all stored profiles -h, --help               Print help (see more with '--help') -V, --version            Print version